alex-huba/cinema-management-system/README.md

 # Cinema-management-system

-Spring REST service that will help you manage a small movie theatre.
+Spring REST service that will help you manage a small movie theatre.<br />
 It handles HTTP requests in controllers, has services and responds with JSON objects.<br />
-Pass me the popcorn, please! 🍿
+Pass me the popcorn and take your seat already, please! 🍿

 # This service handles such HTTP requests as:
 1. GET /seats (shows available seats in the cinema at the moment)